 An antihistamine may be advised after the test.
-This can reduce itchiness at the test site.
-For severe allergies, make sure you have your EpiPen available if you use one.
+It will ease itchiness at the test site.

-Skin and patch test results are available right away.
+Skin and patch test results will be seen right away.
 Blood test results may take more time.

-After the test, call your doctor if you develop a severe rash or have any questions or concerns.
+Call your doctor if you have a severe rash after the test.
+Let your care team know if you have any questions or concerns.